AlphaOne1/sonicweb/README.md

 ```

 Note that without specifying the `:ro` flag, the content will be mounted as read-write. *SonicWeb* does not write into
 the mounted directory.
-Nevertheless it poses a potential risk.
+Nevertheless, it poses a potential risk.
 Also take care that the content of the mounts is
 readable by the non-root-user that *SonicWeb* uses (UID 65532).

 If telemetry is needed, port 8081 needs to be exposed additionally: